 - Appendix 3 - Equality Infrastructure

-The Equality Committee has particular responsibility for ensuring that the Equality Policy is implemented, and each year the Equality Office produces an Equality Policy Implementation Plan.
+The Equality Committee has particular responsibility for ensuring that the Equality Policy is implemented.
 However, all members of the university community are needed to put its provisions into practice.

 What can I do?

 - Read the Equality Policy